-This terse, technical documentation of pdftk features is your pdftk manual.
+This pdftk manual documents all of its options and operations.
+Please consult our tutorials for some friendlier explanations.
 Pdftk is a command-line program, so you should use your computer terminal or command prompt to try these examples.

 A summary of options is included below.

 A list of the input PDF files.
 If you plan to combine these PDFs (without using handles) then list files in the order you want them combined.
 Use - to pass a single PDF into pdftk via stdin.
 Input files can be associated with handles, where a handle is one or more upper-case letters: